bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- theme:info -->
 > The UI displays the configuration field's `label` field that you provided when you submitted your app.

-An API user can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
-In the request, API users will send the carrier ID that you obtained during app setup, as well as values for your app's configuration fields.
-Specifically, API users will specify the `code` for each configuration field as a property under the `connection` object when they connect to your carrier, for example:
+API users can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
+In the request, API users will send the carrier ID that you obtained during app setup, as well as values for your app's connection options.
+Specifically, API users will specify the `code` for each connection option as a property under the `connection` object when they connect to your carrier, for example:

 ```json title="Example POST request with X-Auth-Token header" lineNumbers
 POST https://api.bigcommerce.com/stores/{store_hash}/v2/shipping/carrier/connection